Similar to last year’s Halloween reboot, the Terminator franchise tries to erase the sequels it doesn’t want to deal with.

 Cersei Lannister (Lena Headey on Game of Thrones)

 Cersei Lannister is the worst.
 Actually, no, she’s not.
 Cersei Lannister’s eldest son Joffrey Baratheon was the worst.
 Joffrey was sadistic, malicious, amoral, egotistical… pretty much every bad label you can put on a person, Joffrey earned it, and, above all else, he was completely incompetent.
 He wasn’t a good fighter, a good leader, a good planner, a good speaker, or even a good son.
 Despite that, his mother loved him unfailingly, never realizing that she was constantly making him worse by not correcting him.
 And Cersei herself is so bad that, when Joffrey is finally killed (thank the Seven), it’s almost impossible to feel bad for her, even with Lena Headey’s great performance as a mother losing her beloved son.
 Same when she loses her daughter, Myrcella, who she basically condemned to death through her own stupidity.
 But, when Cersei’s bombing of the Great Sept of Baelor leads her last surviving son, Tommen, to kill himself, making her the Queen of the Iron Throne, we’ve truly hit the “Kill her, kill her painfully” point.
-She’s still alive as of this writing, but if there is any form of justice within Westeros, she will die screaming, alone, and be pulled into the Seven Hells by the spirit of Joffrey, the worst sin she ever committed.
+She’s still alive as of this writing (update: She dead), but if there is any form of justice within Westeros, she will die screaming, alone, and be pulled into the Seven Hells by the spirit of Joffrey, the worst sin she ever committed.
 Man, that got dark.

 THE “MOST BAD-ASS MOTHER ON FILM” AWARD (ADOPTED CATEGORY)